How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 1. Open Your Business Bank Account

-Your next step, once you’ve received your EIN, is to open a separate LLC business bank account.
-This helps you with three main things:
+Once you’ve received your EIN, open a separate LLC business bank account to:

-1. Streamlines your record-keeping and accounting processes when doing your business finances.
+1. Streamline your record-keeping and accounting processes when doing your business finances.

-2. Protects your limited liability shield by keeping your personal and business finances separate.
+2. Protect your limited liability shield by keeping your personal and business finances separate.

-3. Confirms that your Arizona LLC is operating in the state as a separate business entity.
+3. Confirm that your Arizona LLC is operating in the state as a separate business entity.

 2. File Your Annual Report